Bell Brothers was the second largest producer of pig iron in the North of England.

 William Bryant died in 1874 with a personal estate valued at under £160,000.

 Originally the firm manufactured safety matches, but soon it bowed to commercial pressure and began to manufacture “strike anywhere” matches, which used white (also called yellow) phosphorous, which could cause phosphorous necrosis among workers.

-By 1876 the firm employed at least 5,000 people.
+The firm employed at least 5,000 people by 1876.

 A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel overseers, fire risk and ill health caused by phosphorous.

 The firm had developed a considerable export trade by 1881.
 The Fairfield Works covered over six acres.
 Pine was imported from Canada.
 Matchbox making and labelling employed 3,000 females within their own homes throughout the local neighbourhood.

 Bryant & May was registered as a limited liability company in 1884.
 Bell & Black, its Bow rival, was acquired to create the largest match manufacturer in Britain.
 The company produced around 300 million matches a day by 1886.